RutujaTalekar/StudyBuddy-RAG-Project/README.md

 - 💸 100% **free & open-source**, no OpenAI key required
 - 🐳 Easy to run locally or in Docker

+## 🔍 Limitations & Future Work

+- Currently, the chatbot retrieves answers based only on **text extracted from the PDF**.
+- Images, diagrams, and other non-text visual content are **not yet parsed or processed**.
+- Future updates aim to add **OCR support** to extract text from images and diagrams for enhanced context and coverage.

 ## 🗂️ Project Structure